NHSDigital/nhs-notify/docs/architecture/physical/initial_account_structure_for_new_architecture.md

+---
+layout: default
-# Initial account structure for new architecture
+title:  Initial account structure for new architecture
+parent: Architecture
+---

 * The initial accounts have been created reflect the structure we intend to use for the new Web UI